Abdraim Reshidov: Later life

 Stationed in Czechoslovakia when the war ended, he held various posts in the air force, getting stationed in Stavropol, in Chernivtsi, and Nalchik before he retired from the military with the rank of Lieutenant Colonel in 1958.
-Despite his prolonged service in the military he was not immediately permitted to return to his homeland of Crimea and spent many years in exile.
+Despite his prolonged service in the military he was not immediately permitted to return to his homeland of Crimea and spent many years in exile in Nalchik.
+While in Nalchik he worked as the head of the logistics department of the local department of transport.
 Shortly after seeing the strangely-worded decree "on citizens of Tatar nationality who formerly lived in Crimea" published in September 1967 that confused many Crimean Tatars into thinking they were allowed right of return, he soon returned to Crimea, arriving in October, and attempted to obtain a residence permit.
 However, unlike when he had moved to other cities, he was not given a residence permit, only given vague responses telling him to ask for one next year.
 Having brought his wife and daughter all the way from Nalchik thinking they would be allowed to live in Crimea, he became desperate and enraged, so on 4 November 1967 he sent a telegram to Chief Air Marshal Konstantin Vershinin, swearing that he would end his life by self immolation in Lenin square if he could not live in Crimea.
 Not backing down, he filled up two bottles of gasoline for such purpose shortly before officials came to him with a residence permit, allowing him to live in Simferopol.
 The incident was monitored by the KGB, which constantly surveilled him and produced various internal reports decrying his “provocative” behavior.
-Meanwhile, Reshidov became more active in the Crimean Tatar civil rights movement, and was the standard bearer at the funeral of Amet-khan Sultan.
+Meanwhile, Reshidov became more active in the Crimean Tatar civil rights movement, and was the standard bearer at the funeral of Amet-khan Sultan and gave a speech about him.
 As a signer of various petitions demanding rehabilitation and right of return and having hosted meetings in his apartment with other Crimean Tatars, the KGB kept a close eye on him, and even demanded that he keep the celebrations of his 60th birthday to a minimum, which the KGB perceived as a potentially “provocative” and “nationalist” event.
 Having died in Simferopol on 24 October 1984, he never lived to see the full right of return; the authorities wanted him to be buried quietly in an ordinary cemetery, but his family was appalled by the notion that he not be given a military hero’s funeral, and in the end, he was buried with full honors.

+His father died during the deportation in 1944.